Legoland promised tickets to go with my hotel. So where are they?

 Photo of author

-Noreen O’Donnell says that when she booked a hotel stay at Legoland New York Theme Park & Resort, the company promised theme park tickets, too.
-So why is Legoland now asking her to pay extra to visit the park?
+When Noreen O’Donnell books a hotel stay at Legoland New York Theme Park & Resort, she’s promised that it includes theme park tickets.
+So why does she have to pay extra for them?

 Question

-I booked a visit to Legoland New York after receiving an offer from the theme park for its October Brick-or-Treat hotel and park tickets combo package.
+I booked a visit to Legoland New York Theme Park & Resort based on an offer I received from the theme park for its October Brick-or-Treat hotel and park combo package.

-After I paid the quoted price, they sent a follow-up email that I wasn’t charged for park tickets, and I had two options: pay up or cancel.
+I paid the quoted price, but they sent a follow-up email that I wasn’t charged for park tickets, and I had two options: pay up or cancel.

 I’ve also emailed the customer service address and haven’t gotten any replies.
 I can’t believe a family-focused attraction new to our area would stonewall like this, especially when they made an error.
 I feel like they need to honor the price they quoted, but I’d love just to be able to talk it through with a representative with decision-making authority.

 Can you help?
-We’re heading to Legoland soon, and of course, this bad news came after we told the kids, so we’re in a tight spot! — Noreen O’Donnell, Brooklyn, N.Y.
+We’re heading there soon and of course, this bad news came after we told the kids, so we’re in a tight spot! — Noreen O’Donnell, Brooklyn, N.Y.

 Answer